The dilogarithmic central extension of the Ptolemy-Thompson group via the Kashaev quantization: Topological proof of the main theorem

 We will mimic the construction in \S\ref{subsec:mcal_F} and \S\ref{subsec:bold_F} of the natural map ${\bf F} : T \to K$ in this $\sharp$-punctured setting.
 Recall that what made the construction of ${\bf F}$ natural and unique is the group $M$, the asymptotically rigid mapping class group of $\mathbb{D}$ (Def.\ref{def:M}), which is the group of all mapping classes of $\mathbb{D}$ preserving the set of objects of $Pt$.
 Analogously, we start by defining a certain `asymptotically rigid' mapping class group $M^\sharp$ of the $\sharp$-punctured disc $\mathbb{D}^\sharp$, which is the group of all mapping classes of $\mathbb{D}^\sharp$ preserving the set of objects of $Pt^\sharp$.
 Recall that homotopies of $\mathbb{D}^\sharp$ are assumed to pointwise fix every point of $S^1 = \partial \mathbb{D}$ {\em and} every $\sharp$-puncture at all times.

 \begin{definition} Regard $\mathbb{D}^\sharp$ as the open unit disc minus the $\sharp$-punctures (Def.\ref{def:punctured_discs}).
-A homotopy class of homeomorphisms $\varphi : \mathbb{D}^\sharp \to \mathbb{D}^\sharp$ is called {\em asymptotically $\sharp$-rigid} if $\varphi$ can be continuously extended to the boundary $S^1$, restricts to $S^1$ as an element of $PPSL(2,\mathbb{Z})$ defined in Rem.\ref{rem:PPSL2Z}, and takes all but finitely many $\sharp$-Farey ideal arcs (Def.\ref{def:diamond_Farey}) to $\sharp$-Farey ideal arcs.
+A homotopy class of homeomorphisms $\varphi : \mathbb{D}^\sharp \to \mathbb{D}^\sharp$ is called {\em asymptotically $\sharp$-rigid} if $\varphi$ can be continuously extended to the boundary $S^1$, restricts to $S^1$ as an element of ${\rm PPSL}(2,\mathbb{Z})$ defined in Rem.\ref{rem:PPSL2Z}, and takes all but finitely many $\sharp$-Farey ideal arcs (Def.\ref{def:diamond_Farey}) to $\sharp$-Farey ideal arcs.

-The {\em asymptotically $\sharp$-rigid mapping class group of $\mathbb{D}^\sharp$} is the group of all asymptotically $\sharp$-rigid homeomorphism classes of $\mathbb{D}^\sharp$, and is denoted by $M^\sharp$. \end{definition} Like in the case of $Pt$ and $M$, the group $M^\sharp$ naturally acts on objects of $Pt^\sharp$ and $Pt^\sharp_{dot}$, and we get an analog of Prop.\ref{prop:M-actions}: \begin{proposition} The natural $M^\sharp$-action on the objects of $Pt^\sharp$ is free and transitive, and the natural $M^\sharp$-action on the objects of $Pt^\sharp_{dot}$ is free. \end{proposition} We also have an analog of Cor.\ref{cor:T_acts_freely}, namely, $T^\sharp$ acts freely transitively on the objects of $Pt^\sharp$, which together with Prop.\ref{prop:M_sharp-actions} yields a set bijection $M^\sharp \to T^\sharp$.
+The {\em asymptotically $\sharp$-rigid mapping class group of $\mathbb{D}^\sharp$} is the group of all asymptotically $\sharp$-rigid homeomorphism classes of $\mathbb{D}^\sharp$, and is denoted by $M^\sharp$. \end{definition} Like in the case of $Pt$ and $M$, the group $M^\sharp$ naturally acts on objects of $Pt^\sharp$ and $Pt^\sharp_{\rm dot}$, and we get an analog of Prop.\ref{prop:M-actions}: \begin{proposition} The natural $M^\sharp$-action on the objects of $Pt^\sharp$ is free and transitive, and the natural $M^\sharp$-action on the objects of $Pt^\sharp_{\rm dot}$ is free. \end{proposition} We also have an analog of Cor.\ref{cor:T_acts_freely}, namely, $T^\sharp$ acts freely transitively on the objects of $Pt^\sharp$, which together with Prop.\ref{prop:M_sharp-actions} yields a set bijection $M^\sharp \to T^\sharp$; moreover, the proof of Prop.\ref{prop:anti_isomorphism} easily applies here, telling us that this map is an anti-isomorphism of groups.
 So $T^\sharp$ can be viewed as a combinatorial guise of the asymptotically $\sharp$-rigid mapping class group of $\mathbb{D}^\sharp$.
 As done in \S\ref{subsec:mcal_F}, the functor